 When ready to eat, I top the oats with sliced bananas and additional peanut butter.

-You can see below how thick 1:1 ratio.
-If you find it thick, you can use 2/3 cups of milk for 1/2 cup oats for a lighter consistency.
+Below you can see how thick 1:1 ratio is.
+If you find it thick, you can use ⅔ cups of milk for ½ cup oats for a lighter consistency.

 - 1 teaspoon honey

 - 1 tablespoon natural peanut butter